We are working hard to create spaces where journalists can come together, digitally or in person, and learn from one another.

 - Instituto de Periodismo Constructivo is based in Spain, promoting solutions journalism and teaching it.

 - The European Journalism Centre, based in Maastricht, has included solutions journalism in its journalism programs.
-In 2022, it launched the Solutions Journalism Accelerator, in partnership with SJN, to spread and support the practice of solutions journalism in France, Germany and the United-Kingdom.
+In 2022, it launched the Solutions Journalism Accelerator, in partnership with SJN, to spread and support the practice of solutions journalism in France, Germany and the United Kingdom.
+You can subscribe to the "Solutions, Explained" newsletter here.

 - Reporters d’Espoirs and Sparknews, both based in France, promote solutions journalism and other global journalism initiatives.